-As your device will be displaying data from Weather Underground you need an "API key" from them.
-It uniquely ties requests from your device(s) to your account and ensures that the number of requests remains withing your allotted quota.
+As your device will be displaying data from OpenWeatherMap you need an "API key" from them.
+It uniquely ties requests from your device(s) to your account and ensures that the number of requests remains within your allotted quota.

 - Fill in email and password to sign-up for a new account

-Once the API key is created you can come back to this page any time to regenerate or edit it.
+Once the API key is created you can come back to this page any time to edit or delete it.

 With all the preparation done you will - finally, sigh - turn to the ESPaper weather station project itself.
 Fortunately, this last step is a rather simple one.

 The ESPaper weather station project is, as all of ThingPulse's open-source code, publicly accessible on GitHub.
 Hence, there are two options to download the code:

 git clone https://github.com/ThingPulse/espaper-weatherstation

 - Download the sources from https://github.com/ThingPulse/espaper-weatherstation/archive/master.zip and unpack them somewhere to your local file system

 - Start the Arduino IDE